kirstenstark/eeg-ride/doc/source/tips.rst

 * The Python version also currently lacks support for microsaccade identification, which is included in the MATLAB version.

-* The Python version contatains a new function (``ride.correct_trials``) that can be used to correct spech artifacts on the single trial level.
+* The Python version contains a new function (``ride.correct_trials``) that can be used to correct spech artifacts on the single trial level.
   Specifically, the function takes as its inputs the fitted results from the RIDE correction and a set of EEG epochs (typically the same that were fed into RIDE).
   It then subtracts the ``'r'`` component (thought to captrue the speech artifact) from each epoch, shifted by the specific response onset for that epoch.